The moistest, most delicious cake you'll ever find. And this Chocolate Obsession Cake is also the easiest, which might be the best part!

 - 2 large eggs

 - 1 ½ teaspoons baking soda

 - 4 ounces unsweetened baking chocolate 4 1-ounce squares

 - ½ cup milk

 - 1 teaspoon vanilla

-- Pour batter into pan or pans.
-(For muffin pans, I used about 1/4 cup batter per cake.)
-Bake 25-30 minutes for 11″ x15″ pan or 15-25 minutes for cake pans or muffin pans.
+Pour batter into pan or pans.
+(For muffin pans, I used about ¼ cup batter per cake.)
+Bake 25-30 minutes for 11" x15" pan or 15-25 minutes for cake pans or muffin pans.
 When the cake is done, it will bounce back when lightly touched.
-Another way to tell if it is done is to insert toothpick into middle of cake and pull it out.
-If cake is done, toothpick will come out clean or with a few crumbs, not coated with batter.
+Another way to tell if it is done is to insert a toothpick into the middle of the cake and pull it out.
+If the cake is done, the toothpick will come out clean or with a few crumbs, not coated with batter.

-- For the frosting, place butter and baking chocolate in microwaveable bowl.
-Microwave on high for 1 1/2 minutes or until chocolate is melted.
-Stir until blended with wire whisk.
+For the frosting, place butter and baking chocolate in microwaveable bowl.
+Microwave on high for 1 ½ minutes or until chocolate is melted.
+Stir until blended with a wire whisk.

 I used square muffin pans for my cakes in the pictures above.

 For sheet pan-type cake use a 11" x15" pan.